 Therefore, if our cats are typical of the species, one totally understands why pet stores offer certain cat accessories.
 Small tents with tunnels offer this cave-like protection.
 Also, the carpet- and sisal rope-covered feline furniture which provide both hiding nooks and high perches obviously appeal to our kitties.
 Any cat climber pole or cat condo tree equipment sells because cats know these are good things.

-Play Tent for Cats and Kids
+Play Tent for Cats

 Inventive, Creative Cats